o2alexanderfedin/nolock-ocr-swift/Tests/Mocks/README.md

 2. Provide clear documentation for your mock's behavior
 3. Include utility methods for common testing scenarios
 4. Ensure your mock can be used without additional dependencies
+5. Use unique, descriptive class names to avoid ambiguities
+6. Place mocks in the appropriate subdirectory based on their functionality